 (1) 1Only those students will be admitted to module examinations who

-1. have enrolled for the programme,
+1. are enrolled in the programme,

 2. meet the requirements for admission to the particular module (see Annex),

-3. meet the requirements for admission to the module examination (see Annex) and who
+3. meet the requirements for admission to the module examination (see Annex) and who,

-4. have sent the request for module examination admission in writing or any other form determined by the Examination Committee to the Examination Office by the deadline set by the Examination Committee.
+4. in writing or any other form determined by the Examination Committee, have sent a request for admission to the module examination to the Examination Office by the deadline set by the Examination Committee.

-2In cases where students fail to apply for admission to a module examination in accordance with Sentence 1 No. 4, they will still be admitted to the forthcoming examinations in their chosen module if they meet the criteria specified in Nos.
+2In cases where students fail to apply for admission to a module examination in accordance with No. 4, they will still be admitted to the forthcoming examinations in their chosen module if they meet the criteria specified in Nos.
 1 to 3.
-3Students may withdraw from a module by notifying the Examination Office by letter or e-mail by the first Friday after the start of the module.
+3Students may withdraw from a module by notifying the Examination Office by letter or email by the first Friday after the start of the module.